Why would I compensate?

 If we want to calculate the full impact of a plane trip, we have to take into account the greenhouse gases from the combustion of kerosene, but also other factors such as the condensation trails.
 These are the white lines formed by the condensation of the water vapour emitted by aircraft engines at very high altitudes.
 Independent scientists (Institut Bilan Carbone, ADEME) estimate that with radiative forcing, the impact of the plane’s greenhouse effect is multiplied by 2 compared to greenhouse gas emissions from the combustion of kerosene alone.

-What is the difference of the CO2 equivalent of business class, first class and economy class for the offsetting of my flight?
+What is the difference in impact between business class, first class and economy class ?

-Why does a short-distance flight emit relatively more CO2 than a long-distance flight?
+Why does a short-distance flight emit relatively more CO2e than a long-distance flight?

 A plane burns an enormous amount of fuel on take-off and landing.
 Once airborne, the plane consumes far less per km or per mile travelled.
 That is why short-distance flights or flights with stopovers are more polluting per km.
 This means that the average emissions are significantly lower per km travelled for long-distance flights.